Cipscis/gizmobot/README.md

 These four environment variables are necessary to use the Twitter API.
 You can generate them when you create an app in Twitter's Developers site: https://developer.twitter.com/en/apps

-`ENVIRONMENT` *optional*

-If set to `"heroku"`, and the `HEROKU_APP` environment variable is also set, the Twitter bot will ping the Heroku app with the given name every 5 minutes to prevent it from going to sleep.

 `HEROKU_APP` *optional*

 The name of the Heroku app, if the bot is running in that environment.
-See `ENVIRONMENT`.
+If it is set, the Twitter bot will ping the Heroku app with the given name every 5 minutes to prevent it from going to sleep.

 `HANDLE` *required*
 The handle of the Twitter account that the bot will be tweeting from.
 Do not include the @ symbol.
 For example, `"GizmoSaysHello"`